10.4 Quality and innovation in youth work

 Youth Work in an Online Setting during Covid-19

 Youth Work in an Online Setting during Covid-19 was produced by NYCI in 2020.
-It is a guidance document for youth workers and those working with young people in an online setting during Covid-19.
+It was created as a guidance document for youth workers and those working with young people in an online setting during Covid-19.
 It contains information under the following headings: